kaihendry/dabase.com/content/blog/path-to-production.md

 - **Focuses on build artefacts** which might be easier to work with than code
 - Should speed up the pipelines, since we are working with artifacts
-- Should allow for more complex workflows with (non-code) dependencies et al
+- Should allow for almost any complex workflow / pipeline with (non-code) dependencies et al
-- Guarantees that every change has been applied to each environment (i.e. less mistakes)
+- More guard rails, e.g. ensuring that every change has been applied to each environment (i.e. less mistakes)
 - Often comes with a nice dashboard and visualisation map
+- It can be simplified, for example when a shared **AWS managed** [Docker Container Registry](https://aws.amazon.com/ecr/) is used in that "dedicated account", and each container image is marked with a commit hash

 Cons:

 - The fact that it can accommodate more complexity, means that **the CI/CD server will be far more complex**
 - The CI/CD tool becomes over arching and bloated, responsible for co-ordinating the whole path with roles to deploy in their respective environment
 - CI/CD and artefact store is typically **centralised** which can become a bottle neck or security target
-- Source of truth might be less obvious
+- Source of truth might be less obvious in complex, multi-step pipelines

+# Summary

+A simpler git powered alternative to the top heavy, complex, centralised CI/CD pipelines in organisations is to leverage AWS Code\* in each {dev,stg,prd}
+account.

+Decentralised, AWS account based CI/CD, coordinated by git pushes, is the path to production.
+The approach is decoupled, stresses reproducible builds and uses a git repository's commit hash as the source of truth.
+The service team is empowered since they are essentially responsible for their Continuous Integration build rules and deployment.
+That said, production deployment approval and further guard rails can be imposed when required.